The Gorgeous Nothings (2016) for Soprano, Flute, Oboe and Piano

 More information

-“Livid Loneliness of Fear” for Mezzo Soprano, Flute, Clarinet, Violin, Cello and Percussion was commissioned by the Music In The American Wild Ensemble as part of their series entitled “The American Aviatrix.”
+Program Notes: “Livid Loneliness of Fear” for Mezzo Soprano, Flute, Clarinet, Violin, Cello and Percussion was commissioned by the Music In The American Wild Ensemble as part of their series entitled “The American Aviatrix.”
 Being a long-time resident of Kansas myself, I chose to celebrate the famous American aviation pioneer and Kansas native, Amelia Earhart.
 When I first learned that in addition to being a record-breaking aviator and outspoken advocate for women’s rights, she was also an avid lover and writer of poetry, it was clear that my composition celebrating her pioneering legacy would have to include her words.
 Her poem “courage,” which was published the year of her first transatlantic flight in 1928, is extraordinary and i was immediately drawn to her vivid imagery and powerful poetic voice.
 My setting is guided by this imagery as well as the strong formal aspects of the poem.
 In addition, during my research into Amelia Earhart I found it endearing that her family and friends always called her by her initials, so I thought it fitting to prominently incorporate these pitches in structurally important moments.

 for granting peace.